 A Special School in Leominster was one of the first winners of our Centre of Excellence Awards.
 We share the many uses and benefits of Story Massage at Westfield Special School.

 “The pupils at Westfield have a wide range of complex needs and we have found that there are benefits for all pupils from 4 years to 19 years.
 Story massage is very effective and very easy to put in place across a school.”
 Nicky Gilbert, Head Teacher

 Westfield School is a maintained Special School for 50 pupils with severe or complex learning difficulties within the age range 4 – 19 years.
 Nicky Morris, teacher in Hedgehog Class researched the benefits of Story Massage as a way of exploring through play.
-She then attended a Story Massage training day in September 2014 with three other member of staff, Zoe, Denise and Sarah.
+She then attended a Story Massage training day with three other member of staff, Zoe, Denise and Sarah.
 They could immediately see the benefits and worked together to draw up a plan of implementing within the school.
 The school continues to use Story Massage on a daily basis.

 Benefits of Story Massage at a Special School

 The main benefits at Westfield Special School have been:

 - Enhancement of the literacy curriculum

 Individuals have also benefitted in very specific ways:

 - One young boy can now sleep at night if he has a massage story at bedtime.
 His parents are very grateful.

 - Another child who is tactile defensive has gradually started to accept touch after being introduced to Story Massage.
 He is now happy to accept touch in other situations too.